SamiOuadrhiri/currency-converter/readme.md

 You can start the Symfony development server with the following command: php bin/console server:start

+If you're using XAMPP or another local web server, make sure to configure your web server's virtual host or add the project to your web server's document root.
+You might access the application at http://localhost/currency-converter or a similar URL, depending on your server's configuration.

+Don't forget to make the necessary adjustments in your local web server to match your project's requirements.

 6. **Access the Application:**
 You can access the application by opening your web browser and visiting http://localhost:8000.
 You should now see the Currency Converter in action.